m4tthw-xu/TIW_AWS_Starter_Projects/AWS_DynamoDB/README.md

 </p>

 ## Intro to DynamoDB
 DynamoDB is an AWS-hosted and managed database service that integrates very nicely with all of the other AWS Services.
-We can store large amounts of data here to pull and run statistics and trigger Lambdas on.
+We can store large amounts of data here to pull, run statistics, and trigger Lambdas on.

 # The Exercise
 In this exercise, you will face a very realistic scenario that will help you...

 1. Learn how to query data from a Dynamo table
-2. Practice getting and parsing information from tables in Python
+2. Practice getting and processing information from tables in Python
 3. Learn how to make your own Dynamo Table and write to it

 Before moving on to **The Scenario**, take some time to look through the code in this folder and try to understand what is going on.